 What does it make us think about, how does our picture change?
 What story are we telling with our picture?

-After creating some beautiful work the classes left their work with us whilst it dried and headed off back to their classes.
-Double sided tape can be used to attach the acetate to the very top edge of the finished landscapes so they can be flipped up and down.
-The classes did great work.
+Double-sided tape can be used to attach the acetate to the very top edge of the finished landscapes so they can be flipped up and down.

 Enjoy trying these techniques at home or in school!